Special Educational Needs & Disabilities

 Some children may also benefit from being supported by staff from outside agencies.
 We work closely with the Plymouth Psychology Service, Plymouth Advisory Learning Support team, Speech and Language Service, Communication and Interaction team and Plymouth Excellence Cluster, as well as the NHS Child Development Centre and Child and Adolescent Mental Health Service (CAMHS).

-SPECIAL EDUCATIONAL NEEDS COORDINATOR (SENCo)
+SPECIAL EDUCATIONAL NEEDS AND DISABILITIES COORDINATOR (SENDCo)

 WOULD YOU LIKE TO TALK TO SOMEONE?